arm5077/bill-peduto-bot/README.md

 # Robot Bill Peduto!

-This Python script powers @BillPedutoBot, a Twitter bot that shares the Pittsburgh mayor's public schedule with a bit of humor.
+This Python script powers <a href="http://twitter.com/billpedutobot">@BillPedutoBot</a>, a Twitter bot that shares the Pittsburgh mayor's public schedule with a bit of humor.

 ## Included files: